stassa/vanilla/lib/poker/README.md

 true.

-% List the definition fo safe_example/1 to show the length limit imposed on
+% List the definition of safe_example/1 to show the length limit imposed on
 % lists in generated examples. anbn:safe_example(m(s, Ls, [])) :-
     between(1, 9, L),